-Why states require business entities to have registered agents
+Why do states require business entities to have registered agents?

 Reasons why businesses hire registered agent services